reason-seoul/rescript-collection/website/docs/javascript.md

----
-sidebar_position: 3
----

 # Usage in JavaScript

-Written in ReScript isn't mean that only available for ReScript.
+Written in ReScript isn't necessarily mean that only available for ReScript.

 Packages are available for plain JavaScript & TypeScript projects.